Skip to main content

 1. The Surgical Technique Used

 Different surgical approaches to labiaplasty carry different levels of complexity, operating time, and skill requirements.
 Some techniques — such as a simple edge trim — are faster and more straightforward.
-Others, such as the DOVE Surgery Technique (Double Offset V-Plasty with Extended De-epithelialisation), are significantly more involved, preserve more natural anatomy, and require a higher level of surgical experience to perform correctly.
+Others, such as the DOVE Surgery Technique (Double Offset V-Plasty with Extended De-epithelialisation), are significantly more involved, preserve more natural anatomy, and require a higher level of experience to perform correctly.

 The technique used will directly affect the operating time, which in turn affects facility costs and the overall fee.